A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the world.

 When Mary Shelley wrote Frankenstein in response to a dare, it wasn't just a challenge: it was a chance to express to all of the grief and pain she had survived in her young life.
 Only nineteen years old, Shelley had already been disowned by her family, caused a scandal by living with a married man, and lost her newborn daughter.
 Her "ghost story" not only won her dare, but the passion behind her words created a classic work of literature that is still devoured by readers two centuries later.
 In this gorgeous novel in verse, accompanied by hundreds of stunning black-and-white watercolor illustrations, author / illustrator Lita Judge has created a haunting depiction of the pregnant runaway teenager whose Gothic horror novel sparked the imagination of millions.

 Today, Diane Guerrero is the star of hit shows like Orange is the New Black and Jane the Virgin, but at fourteen, she came home from school to discover that her parents had been deported while she was in class.
 Since she had been born in the US, Guerrero could stay — but to continue her education, she had to depend on the kindness of friends to help her build a life for herself.
 In this gripping and ultimately triumphant memoir, Guerrero offers a personal take on the struggles of the millions of undocumented immigrants and their citizen children.
+Guerrero has also adapted her book for middle grade readers; to learn more My Family Divided: One Girl's Journey Home, Loss, and Hope.

 Additional Recommended Resources